Creometry/creometry.github.io/index.md

 ### Why incentive-driven?

-- Building a Data-center requires a high Capital expenditure, a cheap source of energy and a centralized large network bandwith.
+- Building a Data-center requires a high capital expenditure, a cheap source of energy nearby and a centralized large network bandwith.
 - Paying for online and on-demand "cloud services" requires a minimal banking infrastructure and access to foreign currency reserves.

 # Create (for devs)
-  ## Build apps
+- Build apps
    Create a web-based business delivered throu a web-application that is built from small components (functions in     containers).

-  ## Value incentives: (make it rain)
+- Create Value incentives: (make it rain)
    Identify an attractive economic value in the business provided through the web-app, then use that value to pay a community of volunteers for hosting the application components.

 # Compute (for cloud miners)